Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Rigorous integration method

-We first divide $\Omega_{s}$ into four sub-squares, and consider the integration over $\Omega_{s/4}:=(0,1/2)^{2}$; integration over the three other parts can be carried out similarly, after translation and rotation such that $\eta=0$ on both the left and the lower edge.
-Moreover, we divide $\overline{\Omega_{s/4}}$ into closed rectangles that are grouped into four types ($S_{1,1},\ S_{1,0},\ S_{0,1}$, and $S_{0,0}$) as in Fig.~\ref{figrectangle}.
+We consider integration over $\Omega=(0,1)^{2}$, which is used in our numerical experiment in Section \ref{sec/example}.
+We first divide $\Omega$ into four sub-squares and consider the integration over $(0,0.5)^{2}$.
+Integration over the three other parts can be carried out similarly after translation and rotation such that $\eta=0$ on both the left and the lower edge.
+Moreover, we divide $\overline{(0,0.5)^{2}}$ into closed rectangles that are grouped into four types ($S_{1,1},\ S_{1,0},\ S_{0,1}$, and $S_{0,0}$) as in Fig.~\ref{figrectangle}.